tbytnero/Bytnerowicz-Akana-Griffin-Menge-N-fix-Temp/README.md

 # Bytnerowicz-Akana-Griffin-Menge-N-fix-Temp-Code
-R code to recreate analyses and figures for Bytnerowicz, Akana, Griffin, and Menge "The temperature sensitivity of woody dinitrogen fixation across species and growing temperatures"
+R scripts to recreate analyses and figures for Bytnerowicz, Akana, Griffin, and Menge "The temperature sensitivity of woody dinitrogen fixation across species and growing temperatures"

-.R files are split into two folders: "Figures" and "Analysis"
+R scripts are split into two folders: "Figures" and "Analysis"

-Data used in analyses and for figures are available in the "Data" folder
+Data used in analyses and for figures are available in the "Data" folder.
+R scripts are annotated to indicate what folder required data are stored in.